 1. Don’t Wait Until After Rehab To Start Planning For Your Future

-Going through a treatment program will require self-reflection and it is important to continue this form of introspection in order to stay focused and sober.
-Try meditating once a day, listening to soothing music or spending time outdoors — whatever it takes to clear your mind and form a connection with your surroundings.
+Going through a treatment program will require self-reflection, and it is important to continue this form of introspection in order to stay focused and sober; developing a sense of spirituality may help.
+Try meditating once a day, listening to soothing music, or spending time outdoors — whatever it takes to clear your mind and form a connection with your surroundings.

 3. Find A Hobby That Excites You